Gift Siame

-Gift Siame (born 27 April 2006) is a Zambian professional footballer who plays as a midfielder for the Segunda División club Leganés and the Zambia national team.
+Gift Siame (born 27 April 2006) is a Zambian professional footballer who plays as a midfielder for the Leganés B and the Zambia national team.

 Club career

 On 12 October 2021, Siame joined the Zambian club Atletico Lusaka.
 He signed a professional 4-year contract with the Spanish club Leganés on 13 August 2024.
 He debuted with Leganés in a 4–1 Copa del Rey win over CD Azuaga on 29 October 2025.

 International career

 Siame was called up to the senior Zambia national team for a set of 2026 FIFA World Cup qualification matches in September 2025.